Last of the Lions

 Distributed for Redhawk Publications

-Between the time Jones was born and today, the landscape of America’s relationship with her black citizenry has experienced a sea change.
-Jones is the bridge from one America to another – spanning poverty and prosperity, injustice and acceptance, Harlem and Wall Street, even spanning the militant philosophy of the radical black Nation of Islam and the Gandhian philosophy of Dr. King.
-His story is the connective tissue that clarifies our past, explains our present, and points to the way to the future.
-Jones suffered the iniquities, fought the battles, and unlike so many, lived to see both the fruits of his labor and its failings.
-But this book is far from a treatise on race; Jones witnessed (and participated in) nearly every one of the most important political and social movements from the 1950s right up until today.
-Eight crucial decades that defined the “American Experience” and Jones was in the thick of it.
+Between the time Jones was born and today, America’s relationship with her black citizenry has experienced a sea change.
+Jones is the bridge from one America to another—spanning poverty and prosperity, injustice and acceptance, Harlem and Wall Street, even the militant underpinnings of the Black Nation of Islam and the Gandhian philosophy of Dr. King.
+His story is the connective tissue that clarifies our past, explains our present, and points the way to the future.
+Jones suffered the iniquities, fought the battles, and, unlike so many, lived to see both the fruits of his labor and its failings.

 Last of the Lions offers a vibrant perspective on human nature and light and dark sides of American values.
-Jones presents a guide to the ever-pressing – and even after 400 years the still-unfinished – business in our country: the erasing of the color line.
-Ferguson could have happened half a century ago, but it happed half a decade ago.
-A path to true freedom laid out by perhaps the only man alive with the personal experience and social context to tackle the issue head-on.
-History never felt so present, philosophy so urgent.
+Jones presents a guide to the ever-pressing—and even after 400 years, the still-unfinished—business in our country: Erasing the color line.
+Ferguson could have happened half a century ago, but it happened half a decade ago.
+Last of the Lions explores a path to true equality laid out by perhaps the only American alive with the personal experience, political context, and social cachet to tackle the issue head-on.

 About the Authors